 What’s a “joint employer”?

 The definition of “joint employer” is at the heart of separate-but-related rulings that have been issued, or are expected to be issued, regarding union-backed actions against the world’s largest restaurant chain (McDonald’s USA) and a Houston-based waste disposal company (Browning-Ferris).
 In the McDonald’s case, a majority of the five-member National Labor Relations Board is poised to comingle independently owned franchises with their corporate brands, linking them together as joint employers.
-In the Browning-Ferris case, [For the rest of the article, click HERE.]
+In the Browning-Ferris case, the NLRB would apply that idea to subcontractors, linking them to the businesses that hire them.
+[For the rest of the article, click HERE.]